 - Use smaller plates, bowls and cups.

-- Fill up half of your plate with vegetables, then a quarter with whole grains, and the last quarter with meat or alternatives.
+- Fill up half of your plate with vegetables and fruit, then a quarter with whole grains, and the last quarter with protein foods.

 When to eat